 - Cyclosporine, erythromycin, indinavir, itraconazole, ketoconazole, ritonavir, saquinavir

-- Medicine that weakens your immune system (including steroid or cancer medicines)
+- Medicine that weakens your immune system (including cancer medicines or other steroid medicines)

-- Stomach medicines (including cimetidine, famotidine, lansoprazole, omeprazole, pantoprazole, ranitidine)
+- Stomach medicine (including cimetidine, famotidine, lansoprazole, omeprazole, pantoprazole, ranitidine)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease (including cirrhosis), diabetes, high blood pressure, osteoporosis, stomach ulcers, any type of infection (including tuberculosis), allergies, or a family history of cataracts, diabetes, or glaucoma.

 - This medicine may increase your risk for adrenal gland problems if you use this medicine for a long time or use it too much.